 Flu is a common infectious viral illness spread by coughs and sneezes.
-It can be very unpleasant, but you will usually begin to feel better within about a week.
+It can be very unpleasant, but you will often begin to feel better within about a week.

 You can catch flu all year round, but it is more common in winter.
 This is why it is also known as "seasonal flu".
 It is not the same as the common cold, it is caused by a different group of viruses.
 The symptoms tend to start more suddenly, be more severe and last longer.
 Some of the main symptoms of flu include: